The FA Cup

 The “Crazy Gang” of Wimbledon defeated the mighty Liverpool side that had won the league that season.
 Lawrie Sanchez headed home and Dave Beasant saved a penalty — the first in an FA Cup final.

-Non-league Lincoln City became the first non-league side in over 100 years to reach the FA Cup quarter-finals, beating Premier League side Burnley along the way.
+Non-league Lincoln City became the first non-league side in over 100 years to reach the FA Cup quarter-finals, beating Premier League Burnley along the way.

 ⭐ Iconic FA Cup Moments